-- 19. The major advantage of a U.S. District Court is the availability of a trial by a jury.
+19. The major advantage of a U.S. District Court is the availability of a trial by a jury.
 One disadvantage of a U.S. District Court is that the tentative tax deficiency first must be paid before the Court will hear and decide the controversy.
-In the U.S. Tax Court, the tax need not be paid prior to litigating the controversy (although interest will be due on an unpaid deficiency). pp. 2-12 to 2-14 - 20.
-Hoffman, Smith, and Willis, CPAs 5191 Natorp Boulevard Mason, OH 45040
+In the U.S. Tax Court, the tax need not be paid prior to litigating the controversy (although interest will be due on an unpaid deficiency).
+Concept Summary 2.1

+Hoffman and Smith, CPAs 5191 Natorp Boulevard Mason, OH 45040

-July 8, 2011
+July 8, 2012

-Mr. Caleb Toombs 200 Mesa Drive Tucson, AZ 85714
+Mr. Eddy Wall 200 Mesa Drive Tucson, AZ 85714

-Dear Mr. Toombs:
+Dear Mr. Wall: